JackMartin-Tri-c/Jack-Martin-IT1025/Lab3/readme.md

 # Python
 ### Psudo Code: this is a coding languae that is inteded for human reading rather than computer reading.
 ### Compiled languae takes the code written and transforms it into bianary where as interprited langue dose not get converted into bianary.
+# Career exploration
+### Career Expansion: I have found that most of of the job postings are for help desk technicians.
+This is quite good for me as I think I would make a good customer support tech.